Oliver-Mustoe/Solid-Tortoise-Final-Project/ANSIBLE_AND_PREP/Notes.md

 This happens due to a key issue when re-running the install command from what I can tell.
 ---
 Steps to add keys to Windows hosts:
-1. Use PS_PREP (use the commands if cant run the files, openssh then keys)
-2. If C:\ProgramData\ssh is empty, rerun OpenSSH script then keys
+1. Use OpenSSH_Configer.ps1
-3. Copy keys from mgmt02 to the host authorized keys (command from PS_PREP)
+2. Copy keys from mgmt02 to the windows host authorized keys (command from OpenSSH_Configer)
-4. Append host keys to authorized keys
+3. Append windows host keys to authorized keys on mgmt02
+4. Run Authorized_keys.ps1
+5. Use ansible win_ping to make sure everything is running as it should be